sib-swiss/dsWrappr/README.md

-# ds-splitr
+# ds-package-creator
-Split a R package into a "client" and "server" version , datashield ready.
+Automatic creation of client/server set of datashield packages.